3 Words: Release and promotion

 When asked about the album's title Cole revealed she had already contemplated an album title which contained the phrase 3 Words before the title track was recorded.
-The cover shows the singer bare-shouldered, looking over her shoulder in an veiled and be-flowered headpiece, the album's title tattooed on her skin.
+The cover shows the singer bare-shouldered, looking over her shoulder in a veiled and be-flowered headpiece, the album's title tattooed on her skin.
 Knight said, "although she is photographed all the time by the paparazzi, she is not in front of the camera for a shoot in the same way as professional models are – she is less used to the process."
 He continued, "Cheryl was great to work with, though [...] – it is just a different kind of shoot with a model who is experienced."

 Cole performed the lead single on the X Factor live results show for the first time.
 The show, which also featured the first UK performance by Whitney Houston in six years, drew a record audience of 14.8 million, making it the most watched episode in the show's history at that time.
 Cole also taped a performance for UK teen channel T4, which aired 15 November 2009.
 Cole appeared at Children in Need Rocks the Royal Albert Hall on 12 November 2009 to perform "Fight for This Love" in a white version of her X Factor performance outfit and later returning to perform Snow Patrol's single "Set the Fire to the Third Bar" with Gary Lightbody.

 In December ITV1 aired a one-off television special titled Cheryl Cole's Night In, presented by Holly Willoughby.
 Then on 16 February, Cole appeared at the 2010 BRIT Awards for a performance which began with Cole being "catapulted" on stage with her dancers.

 Cole performed "3 Words" for the first time with will.i.am during her one-off special for ITV, Cheryl Cole's Night In.
 In January 2010, Cole flew to Germany to perform "3 Words" at the German award ceremony DLD Starnight, which took place at the Haus der Kunst in Munich.
 She also performed the song as part of a four-song set at BBC Radio 1's Big Weekend as well as performing at the De Grisogono jewellery dinner party at the Eden Rock Hotel in Cap d'Antibes during the Cannes Film Festival.

 Cole debuted "Parachute" during the television special Cheryl Cole's Night In, which was broadcast on 12 December 2009 on ITV1.
 Cole was due to perform the track on Friday Night with Jonathan Ross on Friday 12 March 2010 and on the BBC Radio 1's Live Lounge, however, she pulled out after contracting bronchitis.
 "Parachute" was performed live on Sport Relief on 19 March 2010.
 On 23 March 2010, Cole rescheduled her performance of the Live Lounge, where she performed "Parachute", as well as a cover of Owl City's "Fireflies".